andrelucca/streamingAdsBlocklist/README.md

 # Streaming Ads Blocklist for pi-hole

-This repository contains a simple list of domains used by Streaming services like Disney+, Netflix, etc to fetch ads when you are in the basic payd plan
+This repository contains a simple list of domains used by Streaming services like Disney+, Netflix, etc to fetch ads when you are in the basic paid plan

 To add this list to your pi-hole
 * Go to pi-hole admin panel